-ESOL/ELCATE: The English for Speakers of Other Languages and English Literacy for Career and Technical Education programs prepare students to communicate in English to improve job skills and to further their technical and academic studies.
+ESOL: The English for Speakers of Other Languages program prepares students to communicate in English, to improve job skills, and to further their technical and academic studies.
 Classes focus on life skills, reading, test-taking skills, listening, speaking and writing.
 Students advance through the different levels at their own rate of learning.
-All ESOL/ELCATE levels are open entry/open exit.
+All ESOL levels are open entry/open exit.
 Students may register for multiple classes, up to 35 hours of instruction per week.
-A non-refundable Assessment Fee of $10 and a $10 Student Activity Fee will be charged once per school year.
+A non-refundable Assessment Fee of $15 and a $10 Student Activity Fee will be charged once per school year.
 Photo ID required at the time of testing/registration.

 |Morning||Monday-Friday||8:00 am – 11:00 am

 ||15 hours per week

 |Night||Monday-Thursday||5:00 pm – 9:00 pm

 |5:00 pm – 5:50 pm – Computer Lab (Room860) 6:00 pm – 9:00 pm – Classroom